Skip to main content

 Course Overview

-The aim of this programme is to provide the learner with a knowledge of process engineering management in a manufacturing environment.
+The aim of the Computer Systems Validation programme is to provide the learner with a knowledge of process engineering management in a manufacturing environment.
 A learner will be able to evaluate process types, designs, layouts, process analysis, forecasting of product, capacity planning while ascertaining a knowledge of current technologies and automation used in the manufacturing.
 In semester two, the focus will be on software validation in a manufacturing or software environment.
 To evaluate software validation approaches, models, development, implementation, testing and maintenance of validated software.
 The importance and application of validation management, reporting and risk management in a manufacturing/software environment will be defined and evaluated.

 The course will provide students with critical thinking, problem solving, decision making, professionalism and management techniques will be key areas covered by the programme.